 HIV+Hep strongly supports the “Copay Accumulator Amendment Act of 2021” (Bill 25-0141).
 It simply requires that the copay assistance beneficiaries receive counts towards their out-of-pocket obligation.
 By signing this law, DC will join 17 other states (Arkansas, Arizona, Connecticut, Delaware, Georgia, Illinois, Kentucky, Louisiana, Maine, Oklahoma, New Mexico, North Carolina, New York, Tennessee, Washington, West Virginia, and Virginia) and Puerto Rico in protecting consumers by assuring their copay assistance will count towards cost-sharing obligations.

-The HIV+Hepatitis Policy Institute strongly supports Michigan House Bill 43534, which would require health insurers to accept and count payments made on behalf of patients towards deductibles and out-of-pocket maximums and ask that you conduct a hearing on the bill as soon as possible.
+We voice our strong support for Senate Bill 0799 (“Relating to Insurance–Prescription Drug Benefits”) which would require health insurers to accept and count payments made on behalf of patients towards deductibles and out-of-pocket maximums.
+We thank you for holding a hearing on this important issue and ask that you pass the bill as soon as possible.

 Letter in support of ensuring copay assistance counts & reining in unscrupulous prescription drug practices